Thermadiag/seq/docs/any.md

 In this case, small but non relocatable types will be allocated on the heap instead of being stored in the small buffer.
 The global typedef `seq::r_any` and `seq::r_nh_any` are defined to provide relocatable alternatives to `seq::any` and `seq::nh_any`.
 Note that some containers (`seq::tiered_vector`, `seq::devector`, `seq::flat_set/map`) are faster with relocatable types.
 Furthermore, `seq::cvector` only works with relocatable types.

+In some situations, a relocatable hold_any will be faster than a standard hold_any as its move copy/assignement operators are faster, as well as its swap member.
+For instance, a `seq::flat_set` of `seq::r_any` is WAY faster than for `seq::any`.

 ## Move only types